timuric/Content-generator-sketch-plugin/README.md

 3. In the Preferences window, click on the cog-wheel icon, and select `Show Plugins Folder` from the dropdown.
 4. Place the extracted folder directly to the Plugins folder (nesting might not work atm)

+## Install with Sketch Runner
+With Sketch Runner, just go to the `install` command and search for `[plugin name]`.
+Runner allows you to manage plugins and do much more to speed up your workflow in Sketch.
+[Download Runner here](http://www.sketchrunner.com).

 ## Upcoming features
 * More types of data
 * Fetch content directly from different online sources